-Under your yard is a complex network of pipes, service lines and wires carrying power, phone, cable, natural gas, water, sewer and other essential services.
-If you break them, you’ll pay for them, and it could cause a catastrophic event in your neighborhood.
+There is a complex network of pipes, service lines and wires carrying power, phone, cable, natural gas, water, sewer and other essential services under your yard.
+Damage to these items can lead to hefty fines and/or a catastrophic event in your neighborhood.

 Calling for locates

 Even if you’re just digging with a shovel to plant a tree, you should call for utility locates.
 It’s easy, cost-free, and more importantly- it’s the law.
 You can go to the Georgia 811 Website or call “811” 2 days before digging to get utilities marked.

 On Georgia 811’s website, they state that, “Notifying Georgia 811 before you do any mechanized digging is important for many reasons: your safety, and the safety of those near your digging project; preventing environmental damage and utility service interruptions; and, avoiding project delays, expensive repairs and legal problems.
 In Georgia, it’s the law!
 For safety’s sake, it’s always best to notify Georgia 811 about any digging project you may have – even if your project is small.”

 Have a project that involves digging?
 Contacting Georgia 811 should be the first step.
 Making sure that utilities are marked before you dig can help you avoid a costly and/or dangerous mistake.
 Please note that the utility service providers in your area that are notified by Georgia 811 will only mark public utilities.
 It is likely that you have both public and private utilities on your property.
 So, how do you tell the difference between public and private utilities?
 Continue reading for more information on the difference between public and private utilities.

 Public and Private Utilities